Ojos de Tehuacan (TCBR, Norte)

 While Out Riding

-The Tehuacán-Cuicatlán Biosphere Reserve is a vast area that straddles both the southeastern portion of the state of Puebla and the northeast portion of the Oaxaca – hence our two distinctive loops.
+The Tehuacán-Cuicatlán Biosphere Reserve is a vast area that straddles both the southeastern portion of the state of Puebla and the northeast portion of the Oaxaca – hence our two distinctive loops (find details of the South Loop here).
 The reserves cover 490,186 hectares, including both a protected core zone and a more general buffer ring.

 This is rugged mountain country, bound as it is by the Sierra Zongolica in the north, the Mazatec Sierra in the middle, and the Sierra de Juarez in the south.
 Cut by deep canyons and set across a range of elevations – the area is laced with dirt roads that vary between 500m and 2,500m in altitude – expect tropical deciduous forests, pine forest, cloud forest, pine-oak, and remote desert, making this swathe of land remarkably biodiverse.